scaratozzolo/FA595_Final/README.md

 The lstm_model endpoint allows a user to send a ticker to the server and have a long short term memory regression model be built using the previous one year of adjusted closes.
 The model will then predict the next day share price.

 This endpoint can only be accessed through a POST request.
-The payload must be in the form of one of two options:
+The payload must be in the form of:

 {"ticker": "your ticker"}}

 Response from the server will look like:

 {"prediction": float, "mse": float}

+### POST /api/services/allocation

+The allocation endpoint allows a user to send a list of tickers to the server and recieve the max Sharpe allocation percentages.

+This endpoint can only be accessed through a POST request.
+The payload must be in the form of:

+{"tickers": ["list", "of", "tickers"]}

+Response from the server will look like:

+{'results': [], 'sharpe': float, 'tickers': []}

+The order of the ticker percentages is found in the tickers key.
+This is because during data collection the tickers are alphabetized.